Stiffkey

 Stiffkey lies on the North Norfolk coast between

-beautiful village consisting of flint and brick cottages
+beautiful village consisting largely of flint and brick cottages

 - built on the banks of the charming River Stiffkey.
 The